 Just north of West Glacier, the town of Apagar provides stunning views of Lake Macdonald!
 Many visitors opt for Apagar instead, so you can admire the scenery without having to leave your accommodation – especially sought after in this time of social distancing.
 It’s only a two-minute drive from West Glacier, so you can easily move between the two.

-Lakeside Chalet in West Glacier – Apagar Village
+Lakeside Chalet in West Glacier – West Glacier Heart Rock River Retreat

-Though actually in Apagar Village, this charming abode is only a short drive from West Glacier.
+This charming abode is just across the river from Glacier National Park.
 We chose it because of the stunning views across Lake Macdonald and the surrounding mountains.
-It comes with a private decked porch and a fire pit – as well as access to communal outdoor sports courts and equipment.
+It comes with a private decked porch and a bbq – as well as access to communal outdoor sports courts and equipment.
 This is great for smaller families.

 Awe Inspiring Home in West Glacier – The Glacier House